margusmartsepp/margusmartsepp.github.io/Testing.md

    1. [x] The time required for test execution is shortened and the coverage is increased
    1. [ ] The time required for test execution is lengthened and the coverage is reduced
    1. [ ] The time required for test execution is shortened and the coverage is reduced
+    > #### Explanation / Rationale
+    > 1. Is not correct
+    > 1. Is correct.
+There is an expectation with good test automation that the time required for test execution will be reduced while the overall test coverage is increased
+    > 1. Is not correct
+    > 1. Is not correct

 1. ### Question #2 (1 point) Which of the following is an important technical success factor for any significant automation project?
    1. [x] The TAA must be designed for learnability
    1. [ ] The TAA must support the ability to automate all manual tests
    1. [ ] The SUT must be self-documenting
    1. [ ] The GUI interaction and data must be coupled with the graphical interface
+    > #### Explanation / Rationale
+    > 1. Is correct.
+It must be designed for learnability, maintainability, and performance
+    > 1. Is incorrect.
+Not all manual tests can or should be automated
+    > 1. Is incorrect.
+The code could be self-documenting but the entire SUT would not be
+    > 1. Is incorrect.
+Automation is easier with decoupling

 1. ### Question #3 (3 points) You are deciding on the functional test automation approach for a highly complex system which is expected to be used in production for many years.
 You have already conducted a survey with the major tool vendors and you have determined that you will not be able to use any of their tools to create your test automation due to the non-standard interfaces that were required for the software.
 You and the developers have decided that your best automation approach will be through custom interfaces implemented specifically for testing.
      What are two concerns you should have with this approach?